 Every circumstance is different.
 But due to advances in surgical treatment, most babies with transposition of the great arteries grow up to lead active lives.

 If a care provider suspects transposition of the arteries, you or your child will be referred to a cardiologist for diagnosis and treatment.

 What you can do

-- Get a complete family history for both sides of your baby's family.
-Find out if anyone in your child's family was ever born with a heart defect.
+- Get a complete family history for both sides of your family.
+Ask if anyone in your family has had a congenital heart defect or congenital heart disease.

-- Ask a family member or friend to be with you, if possible.
-Sometimes it can be difficult to remember all of the information provided to you, and because you're so concerned about your baby, you may miss something the doctor says or you may forget some details.
+- Take a family member or friend with you, if possible.
+Sometimes it can be difficult to remember all of the information provided to you.
+Someone who goes with you may be able to recall information if you forget some details.

-For transposition of the great arteries, some basic questions to ask your doctor include:
+For transposition of the great arteries, some basic questions to ask the health care provider include:

 - What treatments are available, and which do you recommend?

-- After surgery, will my baby have any lingering problems?
+- After surgery, will there be any lingering health concerns?